MOS-Bench: Benchmarking Generalization Abilities of Subjective Speech Quality Assessment Models: Models

-The AlignNet was a model designed to tackle the corpus effect in multiple dataset training \cite{alignnet}.
-Based on its drawbacks, we made several changes and proposed the modified AlignNet.
-Despite the changes, they have essentially the same core idea, which is illustrated in the top right of Figure~\ref{fig:models}.
+The AlignNet was a model designed to tackle the potential corpus effect in multi-dataset training \cite{alignnet}, as illustrated in the middle of Fig.~\ref{fig:models}.

-Both the AlignNet and the modified AlignNet consist of an encoder and a decoder\footnote{Referred to as the AudioNet and Aligner in the original paper, respectively.}.
-In the forward pass, the encoder output is fused with a \textit{dataset embedding}, and is then sent to the decoder to output the final score.
 The core idea is similar to listener modeling \cite{mbnet, ldnet}, which is to have the encoder behave in a dataset-independent fashion, whose output is then mapped to the dataset-specific score by the decoder.
-Two other implementation details worth mentioning are (1) the output of the encoder is a \textit{score}, which is a scalar, rather than a vector representation, and (2) the encoder was based on MOSNet, a convolutional recurrent neural network structure proposed in \cite{mosnet}.